Your options

 It is important to note that abortion costs are variable and are determined by:

-• How far along you are in your pregnancy
+- How far along you are in your pregnancy

-• Where you live
+- Where you live

-• If anesthesia is needed
+- If anesthesia is needed

-• Type of procedure
+- Type of procedure

 Depending on these factors, an abortion can cost anywhere from several hundred to several thousand dollars.
 (9)

-Abortion Procedures & Risks
+Abortion Risks

 This can also be referred to as a medical or medication abortion.
-(10) Although called the abortion pill, it is actually a series of two pills that are used to terminate and expel the pregnancy.
+(10) Although called the abortion pill, it is actually a series of two pills (Mifepristone and Misoprostol that are used to terminate and expel the pregnancy.
 This method is FDA approved up to 10 weeks from the first day of your last menstrual period.

-Surgical Abortion (Greater than 10 weeks pregnant)
+Surgical Abortion (Greater than 10 weeks after LMP*)

 Surgical abortion can be used at any time during the pregnancy, but it is more common after 10 weeks from the first day of your last menstrual period.